Tech-at-DU/BotShop-iOS/03-CollectionView-Setup/README.md

 If you run the app now you should see the robot images and their proper names displayed in the collectionvVew.

+Note! `data` is using setter function `didSet`.
+When the variable is the code in the setter function is run.
+This allows you to use the data to update other properties when this variable is set.
+Read more about setters here: https://docs.swift.org/swift-book/LanguageGuide/Properties.html

 # Push to Github

 >[action]